BackmanLab/PWSpy/README.md

 # PWSpy
 A python module supporting operations related to Partial Wave Spectroscopy.

-## Documentation
-This project is automatically documented by "Sphinx".
-If you have Sphinx installed then you can compile documentation to HTML by navigating to the `docs` folder and running `make html`.
-Formats other than HTML are also possible.
-Documentation is hosted online at [ReadTheDocs](https://pwspy.readthedocs.io/en/dev/) updating of documentation from the current version on Bitbucket can be performed by signing into the lab's account at `readthedocs.org`.

 ## Installation
 The first step in installation is to install [Anaconda](https://www.anaconda.com/products/individual) on your computer.
 Once installation